 If you're looking for a rewarding new career, then you may want to think about becoming an electrician.
-Gaining your electrical qualifications and starting down this path can be challenging, but the rewards are well worth it.
+Gaining your electrical qualifications and starting down this path can be challenging, but the rewards of an electrician career are well worth it.

 Why become an electrician?